Many reports claiming nuclear power is cheaper than other sources of energy don’t include all costs and use flawed analysis. See details below.

 - Cost of storing tons of toxic radioactive waste for thousands of years.

-- NOTE: A federal court awarded the Sacramento Municipal Utility District (SMUD) more than $34.6 million for the federal government’s failure to provide a permanent nuclear waste storage site for the Rancho Seco nuclear waste.
+- A federal court awarded the Sacramento Municipal Utility District (SMUD) more than $34.6 million for the federal government’s failure to provide a permanent nuclear waste storage site for the Rancho Seco nuclear waste.

 - Cost of a potential nuclear accident.